Knackline/laravel-excel-to-x/Readme.md

-# Laravel Excel to JSON / Collection
+# Laravel Excel to JSON / Collection / Array

-This Laravel package provides utilities for converting Excel files to JSON format or Laravel Collections.
+This Laravel package provides utilities for converting Excel files to JSON format, Laravel Collections, or PHP Arrays.
+It also supports reading data from multiple sheets within an Excel file.

 ## Installation